-Canada & New England in Private Yacht Style
+Canada & New England in Windstar Style

 Long before Columbus, Vikings crossed the Labrador Sea from Greenland to settle in L’Anse Aux Meadows.
 Centuries later, Portuguese fishermen, Basque whalers, French trappers, and English pilgrims would follow and discover a Promised Land where nature nurtures both body and soul.
 Here, where the sun first kisses North America, explorer Jacques Cartier found a place where “the scenery is indeed worth seeing and can’t be properly described in words.”
 The ravishing lighthouse-studded coast still inspires awe.
 Manna from the sea still delights palates.
-And small ships like ours still ply these waters with a freedom denied to larger ships.
+And small cruise ships like ours still ply these waters with a freedom denied to larger cruise ships.

 New York City to Montreal - 12 Days

-Montreal to Boston - 9 Days
+Montreal to Boston - 10 Days

-Reykjavik to New York City - 16 Days
+Reykjavik to New York City - 15 Days